 Tom Spriggs, Architect.

-“The flush fitting Lumen Heritage rooflight replicates a traditional Victorian design which is ideal for period properties, listed buildings and barn conversions.
-These rooflights, like all Lumen products, were designed and manufactured bespoke to suit the clients exact requirements.”
+“The flush fitting rooflight replicates a traditional Victorian design which is ideal for period properties, listed buildings and barn conversions.
+These rooflights, like all Stella products, were designed and manufactured bespoke to suit the clients exact requirements.”

 Paul Trace, Stella Rooflight.